 Angelina S. MacLellan, M.A.

-Ms. Angelina S. MacLellan takes a collaborative approach to therapy and works with individuals – children as young as 7 years old, adolescents and adults – as well as couples beginning in June 2018.
-She has formal training and experience facilitating treatment for individuals experiencing anxiety/depression and mood issues, behavioural problems, transitional/adjustment issues (e.g., family separation, educational changes), difficulties managing emotions, and relationship issues.
+Ms. Angelina MacLellan takes a collaborative approach to therapy and works with individuals – children as young as 7 years old, adolescents and adults – as well as couples beginning in June 2018.
+She has formal training and experience facilitating treatment for individuals experiencing anxiety, depression and mood issues, behavioural problems, transitional and adjustment issues (e.g. family separation and educational changes), difficulties managing emotions and relationship issues.
 Ms. MacLellan has also provided services and can assist with individuals who experience difficulties with self-esteem, substance use, anger management, and those coping with stress (work/school), grief, and trauma.

-Ms. MacLellan offers evidence-based approaches with a focus on Cognitive Behavioural (CBT), Acceptance & Commitment Therapy (ACT), Solution-Focused, and Mindfulness-based orientations, depending on the client’s presenting issue and goals.
-Ms. MacLellan is also available to conduct mental health screeners and assessments.
+Ms. MacLellan offers evidence-based approaches for individuals with a focus on Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Emotion Focused Therapy (EFT), and motivational and mindfulness-based orientations, depending on the client’s presenting issue and therapy goals.
+In regards to couples therapy, she works from an Emotion Focused Framework (EFT for couples).